mt-class/penn/project.md

 * April 7 - your default system is due
 * April 9 - your baseline system is due
 * April 14 - your completed project is due (final writeup, data, objective fn, default system, and baseline system).
 It Will be published on the class web site, and used as the final homework for other students.
-* April 15-16 - Read over the other student’s term projects, and vote on the ones that you think should be included.
+* April 15-16 - Read over the other students' term projects, and vote on the ones that you think should be included.
-* April 28 - Final HW due: turn in your implementation of another student’s term project
+* April 28 - Final HW due: turn in your implementation of another student's term project
 * final exam date (May 12th) - *extra credit* implement one or more extensions beyond your own baseline, or do one or more of the new student-written HWs.